-1. INTRODUCTION
+I. INTRODUCTION

-Traditional networks have been constructed and coordinated centrally according to a single plan with a specific management direction.
-By contrast Next Generation Networks (NGNs) are expected to grow more chaotically in distributed manner with no centrally-mandated goals or levels of service.
-In such networks service provision is achieved using a choice of different Access Networks (AN) that facilitate users' autonomy and mobility.
-A prominent AN technology is considered to be Wireless LANs (WLAN) that are capable of supporting multimedia applications such as video conference, video streaming, voice over IP (VoIP), etc. The provision of these multimedia services is relied on the IP Multimedia Subsystem (IMS) [3], which is based on a distributed All-IP network architecture.
-Although NGNs offer a variety of new service perspectives and communication paradigms, they may also raise new security concerns, mainly, due the heterogeneity of the employed technologies.
+NEXT Generation Networks (NGN) provide multimedia services to mobile users through different access networks including Wireless LANs (WLAN) that are capable of supporting real time applications such as video conference, video streaming, voice over IP (VoIP), etc. The provision of these multimedia services is relied on the IP Multimedia Subsystem (IMS) [3], which is based on a distributed All-IP network architecture.
+Along with a variety of new service perspectives and communication paradigms, NGN may raise new security concerns, mainly, because of the complexity of the deployed architecture and the heterogeneity of the employed technologies.